Hiking the Tongariro Alpine Crossing

 Most people prefer to hike the trail during the summer (from December to March) when the track is usually clear of snow.
 When there's snow on the track it can be slippery and icy and extra equipment and experience is essential.
 As the track is in an alpine environment the weather can change quickly and dramatically so even in the middle of summer we always hike the trail well prepared with appropriate clothing.
 There is a specific weather service for this area which you can see here: http://www.metservice.com/mountain/tongariro-national-park

 Good supportive hiking boots, comfortable hiking clothing, a good rain jacket, spare dry clothes with insulating properties, plenty of high-energy food for the day and drinking water, sun protection and a comfortable day pack to carry it all!
+We'd also strongly recommend grabbing yourself a pair (or two!) of merino wool or possum fur socks.
+Both materials are great for eliminating the rubbing which causes blisters - plus when you get home they're the best socks for winters round the house!

 Other items to consider include hiking poles, gaters, a camera and spare rain pants.On our hikes our guide will carry a first aid pack and satellite phone for emergencies.